Zytronium/aeroduel_backend/ROADMAP.md

 developers understand the server when forking and editing the code, perhaps even to use the API in their own projects.

+### WebSocket connections
+Implement a WebSocket connection with the mobile app and ESP32s.
+This allows the server to send updates to the mobile app when a plane hits the target and send commands to the planes, for example, to flash their lights or tell them they've been hit.
+WebSockets also allows the server to assume the plane has been powered off if it loses the WebSocket connection for more than a few seconds.

 ## Todo

 ### RC Plane Registration/Linking